wasp-lang/wasp/web/docs/deployment/deployment-methods/self-hosted.md

 import ImgWithCaption from '@site/blog/components/ImgWithCaption' import { GuideLink } from './GuideLink.tsx'

-If you have your server or you rent out a server, you can self-host your Wasp apps.
+If you have your server or rent out a server, you can self-host your Wasp apps.
 Self-hosting your apps gives you full control over your apps and their data.
-It can be more cost-effective than using a cloud provider since you can deploy multiple apps on a single server.
+It can be more cost-effective than a cloud provider since you can deploy multiple apps on a single server.
 However, you'll need to manage the server yourself, which can be time-consuming and require some technical knowledge.

 ## What you'll need